 Chapter 1.
-Getting started as a member 6 Chapter 2.
-Important phone numbers and resources 23 Tells you how to get in touch with our plan (Wellcare Medicare Rx Value Plus (PDP)) and with other organizations including Medicare, the State Health Insurance Assistance Program (SHIP), the Quality Improvement Organization, Social Security, Medicaid (the state health insurance program for people with low incomes), programs that help people pay for their prescription drugs, and the Railroad Retirement Board.
+Getting started as a member6 Explains what it means to be in a Medicare prescription drug plan and how to use this booklet.
+Tells about materials we will send you, your plan premium, the Part D late enrollment penalty, your plan membership card, and keeping your membership record up to date.
+Chapter 2.
+Important phone numbers and resources23 Tells you how to get in touch with our plan (Wellcare Medicare Rx Value Plus (PDP)) and with other organizations including Medicare, the State Health Insurance Assistance Program (SHIP), the Quality Improvement Organization, Social Security, Medicaid (the state health insurance program for people with low incomes), programs that help people pay for their prescription drugs, and the Railroad Retirement Board.
 Chapter 3.
-Using the plan's coverage for your Part D prescription drugs 37 Explains rules you need to follow when you get your Part D drugs.
+Using the plan's coverage for your Part D prescription drugs Explains rules you need to follow when you get your Part D drugs.
 Tells how to use the plan's List of Covered Drugs (Formulary) to find out which drugs are covered.
 Tells which kinds of drugs are not covered.
 Explains several kinds of restrictions that apply to coverage for certain drugs.
 Explains where to get your prescriptions filled.
-Tells about the plan's programs for drug safety and managing medications. -, Chapter 4.
-What you pay for your Part D prescription drugs 61 Tells about the three stages of drug coverage (Initial Coverage Stage , Coverage Gap Stage , Catastrophic Coverage Stage) and how these stages affect what you pay for your drugs.
+Tells about the plan's programs for drug safety and managing medications.
+Chapter 4.
+What you pay for your Part D prescription drugs62 Tells about the three stages of drug coverage (Initial Coverage Stage , Coverage Gap Stage , Catastrophic Coverage Stage) and how these stages affect what you pay for your drugs.
 Explains the 5 cost-sharing tiers for your Part D drugs and tells what you must pay for a drug in each cost-sharing tier.
 Chapter 5.
-Asking us to pay our share of the costs for covered drugs 80 Explains when and how to send a bill to us when you want to ask us to pay you back for our share of the cost for your covered drugs.
+Asking us to pay our share of the costs for covered drugs 81 Explains when and how to send a bill to us when you want to ask us to pay you back for our share of the cost for your covered drugs.
 Chapter 6.
-Your rights and responsibilities 86 Explains the rights and responsibilities you have as a member of our plan.
+Your rights and responsibilities87 Explains the rights and responsibilities you have as a member of our plan.
 Tells what you can do if you think your rights are not being respected.

 Chapter 7.
-What to do if you have a problem or complaint (coverage decisions, appeals, complaints) 96 Tells you step-by-step what to do if you are having problems or concerns as a member of our plan.
+What to do if you have a problem or complaint (coverage decisions, appeals, complaints) 97 Tells you step-by-step what to do if you are having problems or concerns as a member of our plan.
 Explains how to ask for coverage decisions and make appeals if you are having trouble getting the prescription drugs you think are covered by our plan.
 This includes asking us to make exceptions to the rules and/or extra restrictions on your coverage.
 Explains how to make complaints about quality of care, waiting times, customer service, and other concerns.
 Chapter 8.
-Ending your membership in the plan 121 Explains when and how you can end your membership in the plan.
+Ending your membership in the plan 122 Explains when and how you can end your membership in the plan.
 Explains situations in which our plan is required to end your membership.
 Chapter 9.
-Legal notices 130 Includes notices about governing law and about non-discrimination.
+Legal notices 131 Includes notices about governing law and about non-discrimination.
 Chapter 10.
-Definitions of important words 136 Explains key terms used in this booklet.
+Definitions of important words 137 Explains key terms used in this booklet.